 Meeting challenges in the daily routine

 With virtualized servers in particular, the cause of complications is not always the same as the location of the impact.
-The solution to a problem is then not immediately recognizable in such a case.
+The solution to a problem is not immediately recognizable in such a case.

 In addition, VMs are usually not set up centrally, but instead separately by more than one person.
-An IT monitoring solution must map the real circumstances in companies.
+An IT solution to monitoring a virtual machine must map the actual circumstances in companies.
 In the worst case, VMs are not transferred to monitoring and are overlooked.

-Through integrated graphing-, dashboarding- and reporting engines, users without monitoring experience gain useful knowledge about possible sources of danger.
+Through integrated graphing, dashboarding, and reporting engines, users without monitoring experience gain helpful knowledge about possible sources of danger.
 You also have the option of expanding or limiting access rights depending on the purpose.

 More than just VM monitoring: correctly identify relationships

-The VM will only send an alarm if the used memory on the storage was so large that a reservation would no longer be possible.
-However, the VM only has its own applications in mind.
+The VM will only send an alarm if the used memory on the storage is so large that a reservation is no longer possible.
+But the VM only has its own applications in mind.

 Interpreting network and hypervisor information correctly

-The VMs do not know the redundancies because they do not know where the hard disks are, or to which physical network interfaces the virtual interface of the VM is connected to.
+The VMs do not know the redundancies because they do not know where the hard disks are or which physical network interfaces the virtual interface of the VM is connected to.

-In addition to integrations with hypervisors and their management platforms, Checkmk supports interfaces from all leading manufacturers in the area of network devices, storage and servers.
+In addition to integrations with hypervisors and their management platforms, Checkmk supports interfaces from all leading manufacturers in the area of network devices, storage, and servers.
 You can precisely localize alarms and target them.

 Monitoring of virtualization platforms

 The exact type of monitoring of virtualized servers depends on the platform used.
 Checkmk provides platforms such as VMware special agents.
-For other environments such as Microsoft Hyper-V or Citrix XenServer the monitoring agents for Windows or Linux are suitable.
+For other environments such as Microsoft Hyper-V or Citrix XenServer, the monitoring agents for Windows or Linux are suitable.

-Implementation takes less than five minutes and you will have all VMs as services in Checkmk.
+Implementation takes less than five minutes, and you will have all VMs as services in Checkmk.
 If you also create the VMs as hosts in Checkmk, they are automatically supplied with the data from VMware vCenter.

 Dynamic configuration of hosts with the DCD

-In practice, this not only means little manual work is needed, but also it provides an exact traceability when creating and closing VMs – and also across teams if desired.
+In practice, this not only means little manual work is needed, but it also provides accurate traceability when creating and closing VMs – and also across teams if desired.

 Checkmk agents in virtualized environments

-In certain cases it makes sense to monitor virtualization environments using normal Checkmk agents, for example with Citrix XenDesktop.
+In some instances, it makes sense to monitor virtualization environments using standard Checkmk agents, such as Citrix XenDesktop.
 Management runs here via a Windows VM.
 Checkmk also supports the Citrix API.

-Checkmk already has integrations with VMware, CitrixXen and Microsoft Hyper-V, and we are constantly expanding our capabilities and adapting to platform updates.
+Checkmk already has integrations with VMware, CitrixXen, and Microsoft Hyper-V, and we are constantly expanding our capabilities and adapting to platform updates.